Writers Write is a writing resource. In this post, we look at the pros and cons of writing in first person.

 - It limits your access to other characters’ thoughts and feelings.
 You can write in multiple first persons, but you have to make sure that the characters don’t sound the same.
 I’d love to hear what his wife has to say… You can’t rely only on using the character’s name as the heading of the chapter to do it for you.
 I don’t even read that and then I have to page back to figure out who is talking.

 - Your character can’t be everywhere and he can’t hear everything.
 Multiple viewpoints will also help you here, but with a bit of a brainstorm you can think of other ways to show the story without having to resort to that.
-Eavesdropping on conversations can help him or her learn secrets.
+Eavesdropping on conversations can help them learn secrets.
 Snooping is great.
-Use cell phones and computers for your character to find out about things when he or she hasn’t been present.
+Use cell phones and computers for your character to find out about things when they haven’t been present.

 - Your character shouldn’t be alone for too long.
 I’d say this for all viewpoints, but especially for first person.
 You’ll lapse into pages of interior monologue, angst, and explanations that can…yawn…put your reader to sleep.
 It makes you tell.
 Show me, please.